Ludd History, Family Crest & Coats of Arms

 The name Ludd is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 The name was taken on by someone who worked as a person who worked as a servant or a page.
 This surname was originally derived from the Old English word Ladde, an English occupational name for a servant.
 Conversely, another source claims that name was derived differently as "in Old English and Scotch, a lade means a canal or duct for water. " In this latter scenario, the name would have been again an occupational name for one who works or lives near a canal.

 Early Origins of the Ludd family

 The surname Ludd was first found in Somerset where Godric Ladda was one of the first records of the name c.
 1100.
 Later Richard Ladde was listed in Northumberland c.
 1175 and Walter le Ladd was listed in Kent.
 The Hundredorum Rolls of lists: Roger Ladde in Huntingdonshire and Thomas Ladde in Cambridgeshire.

-Important Dates for the Ludd family
+Early History of the Ludd family

 This web page shows only a small excerpt of our Ludd research.
 Another 38 words (3 lines of text) covering the years 166 and 1664 are included under the topic Early Ludd History in all our PDF Extended History products and printed products wherever possible.

 Ludd Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ludd include Ladd, Ladde, Laddey, Ladds, Lade, Ladey, Laddy and others.

 Early Notables of the Ludd family (pre 1700)